 Asha Employable Skill Training Centre

 The Asha Employable skills training centre is one of the many projects that was begun with the goal of equipping women at-risk with skills that could lead them to employment and eventual economic self-sustenance.
 Over the last 12 years, women from various at-risk backgrounds including - single mothers, widows, migrant workers, women from poor low-income families, girls rescued from trafficking, girls rescued from temple prostitution, women affected by HIV/AIDS, – have undergone a wide range of skill development courses.
 These include courses in basic computers, desk top publishing, beautician, spoken English, tailoring and maggam work.
 Since 2008, close to 6200 women have gone through courses at the Asha EST with another 1200 expected to graduate courses in 2020.
 Our courses have also been recognized by the Government of Telangana giving our graduating students an edge when they look for jobs.
 Close to 89% of students going through our courses have found jobs after graduation.
 Our students have also performed exceedingly well at their Government exams with close to 90% of them receiving a distinction upon graduation.

 These homes were started out of our learning that Employable skill training by itself especially in the midst of difficult and dangerous circumstance is less productive.
-For many years, Asha Jyothi had tried to provide employable skills to girls and women coming from backgrounds of extreme poverty, sex trafficking, HIV/AIDS and temple prostitution.
+For many years, Asha Jyothi had tried to provide employable skills to girls and women coming from backgrounds of poverty, trafficking, HIV/AIDS among others.
 While the girls were often able to pick up their new skills, they needed extra help to overcome their pasts and truly use these new skills to their full potential.
-The Restoration, transformation and Window of Hope homes were started with the desire to provide these women a safe place for 11 months where they would receive loving care, trained counselling and healthy food in addition to their skill training courses, thus enabling them truly escape their circumstances to be self-sufficient.
+The Restoration and transformation homes were started with the desire to provide these women a safe place where they would receive loving care, counselling and healthy food in addition to their skill training courses, thus enabling them truly escape their circumstances to be self-sufficient.

 Asha Men’s employable Skill Training Centre